cpt-onde/subshuf/README.md

 ## How it does it

-Takes a word list file called english.json, outputs in json and csv formats forward and reverse lookup tables.
+Takes a word list file called english.json, outputs in json and csv formats forward and reverse lookup tables as word pairs.

 ## How to use it